luyug/COIL/README.md

 **MSMARCO Passage Ranking**

- Tokenized data and model checkpoint [link](http://boston.lti.cs.cmu.edu/luyug/coil/msmarco-psg/)
+ Tokenized data and model checkpoint [link](http://boston.lti.cs.cmu.edu/luyug/coil/msmarco-psg/) Hard negative data and model checkpoint [link](http://boston.lti.cs.cmu.edu/luyug/coil/msmarco-psg-hn/)

  *more to be added soon*
 ## Usage
 The following sections will work through how to use this code base to train and retrieve over the MSMARCO passage ranking data set.
 ## Training
+You can download the train file `psg-train.tar.gz` for BERT from our resource [link](http://boston.lti.cs.cmu.edu/luyug/coil/msmarco-psg/).
+Alternatively, you can run pre-processing by yourself following the pre-processing [instructions](data_helpers).

-The following code launch training for msmarco passage.
+Extract the training set from the tar ball and run the following code to launch training for msmarco passage.
 ```
 python run_marco.py \
   --output_dir $OUTDIR \